kiranraathod/grading_flashcard_app/client/docs/hardcoded_bugs/tasks_1-4_context_bank.md

-# Tasks 1-3 Context Bank: FlashMaster UI Improvements Implementation
+# Tasks 1-4 Context Bank: FlashMaster UI Improvements Implementation

 ## Document Overview

-This Context Bank provides a comprehensive summary of completed Tasks 1, 2, and 3 for the FlashMaster application's UI improvement initiative.
-These tasks focused on eliminating hardcoded values and implementing robust systems for localization and responsive design.
+This Context Bank provides a comprehensive summary of completed Tasks 1, 2, 3, and 4 for the FlashMaster application's UI improvement initiative.
+These tasks focused on eliminating hardcoded values and implementing robust systems for localization, responsive design, and theme consistency, creating a world-class user interface foundation.

 ---